 2. Learn to enjoy uncertainty.

-People work dead-end jobs and stay in unproductive relationships because they are not sure of what to expect if they ask for something different.
-Most people are so scared about uncertainty that they never activate their asking muscles for fear they will make a mistake or fail.
+People work dead-end jobs and stay in unproductive relationships because they are unsure of what to expect if they ask for something different.
+Most people are so scared about the uncertainty that they never activate their asking muscles for fear they will make a mistake or fail.
+Different types of questions can spawn a plethora of outcomes, even from the same respondents.
+Don’t cut yourself short by overthinking what the possible outcomes may be.
+Trust your own emotional intelligence.
+Pay attention to the cues you are given, maintain eye contact, and be prepared to answer follow-up questions.
 No great business leaders and relationship builders ever really know what to expect, but they are still willing to walk into the unknown.

 No one climbs the ladder of success without the aid of someone else.
+When contestants on Shark Tank walk into that room, you can believe they are uncertain.
+Luckily for them, Mark Cuban is definitely the right person to ask.
+Not everyone has the opportunity to stand before such an iconic resource.
+As “askers,” we have to ensure our success by placing ourselves with the right audience.
 Brainstorm on paper a list of people whose assistance and cooperation you want or need to achieve your goal.
-Choose the top ten names and write out how and why you want them to help you.
-Then write out how they might benefit.
+Choose the top ten names and describe how and why you want them to help you.
+Then write down how they might benefit.
 Approach each one of these people and ask!

 Sales are down when the sales department isn’t talking to enough prospects.
-When sales are down by 50 percent it might be a good idea to prospect twice as many people.
-If your manuscript is being rejected then send it to another publisher until it is accepted.
+When sales are down by 50 percent, it might be a good idea to prospect twice as many people.
+If your manuscript is rejected, send it to another publisher until it is accepted.
 Approach and ask the same prospect several times if you want the sale.
-Whatever it is that you want to achieve, keep on prospecting, swinging, shooting, practicing and playing — and you’ll win.
+Whatever you want to achieve, keep on prospecting, swinging, shooting, practicing, and playing — and you’ll win.

 Best of success to you!